weygoldt/weygoldt.github.io/content/_index.md

 ---

 Hi and welcome to my personal website.
 This site is currently being build and most of what you see is just blind text or drafts.
+This is a test.